 Transverse rectus abdominis muscle (TRAM) flaps are one option for autologous breast reconstruction.
 TRAM flaps can be used as a pedicled or free flap.
 The pedicled TRAM was first described by Dr. Hartrampf in 1982.
 However, it had high abdominal wall morbidity and was based on the less dominant superior epigastric artery and has been modified to a free version to base the blood supply off of the more dominant deep inferior epigastric artery.
 This discussion will discuss the many iterations of the free TRAM flap.

 The blood supply of the free TRAM flaps derives from the deep inferior epigastric artery (DIEA), which itself arises from the external iliac artery.
 The superior epigastric artery is the continuation of the internal thoracic artery and anastomoses with the DIEA.
-Because of this, the flap has two separate blood supplies (the superior epigastric and the DIEA) which characterize it as a Mathes and Nahai type III muscle flap.
+Because of this, the flap has two separate blood supplies (the superior epigastric and the DIEA), which characterize it as a Mathes and Nahai type III muscle flap.
 The epigastric arteries pass along the deep aspect of the rectus abdominis muscles, which they supply, along with the overlying skin and fascia.
 Most commonly, the DIEA bifurcates at the level of the arcuate line, resulting in a medial and lateral row of perforating vessels (Type II vascular pattern).
-A single (Type I) or trifurcating (Type III) DIEA occur less frequently.
+A single (Type I) or trifurcating (Type III) DIEA occurs less frequently.
 When harvesting a TRAM flap, all of the muscular and fasciocutaneous perforators are preserved in the flap and not dissected out individually.

-Several variations of muscle harvest have been described under the designations of muscle sparing (MS) 0 through 3.
+Several variations of muscle harvest have been described under the designations of muscle-sparing (MS) 0 through 3.
 MS0 refers to a flap in which there is the removal of the entire width of the rectus abdominis muscle.
 MS1 subdivides into medial and lateral, referring to the segment of muscle preserved.
 That is, in an MS1-M flap, there is the removal of the lateral segment of muscle and preservation of the medial segment.
 An MS2 flap preserves both the lateral and medial segments of the muscle, removing only a strip of tissue in the middle of the muscle.
 The term MS3 is sometimes used to denote a deep inferior epigastric perforator flap, in which there is the preservation of the entire muscle.

 A skin island is typically harvested with the donor muscle.
 Hartrampf described the zones of TRAM flap blood supply to the overlying skin.
 Zone I is directly overlying the rectus muscle.
 Zone II is across the midline; zones III and IV are the ipsilateral and contralateral lateral skin of the flap, respectively.
 However, the deep inferior epigastric artery does not reliably perfuse the contralateral abdominal skin, and often it gets harvested for a free flap as two separate hemi-abdominal flaps.
 Therefore, zones I and III are the more reliable skin islands.
 This classification was modified by Ninkovic and Holm to have Zone I directly on muscle and zone II adjacent lateral zone as it more closely relates to the free flap morphology.

 There are few true contraindications to free TRAM breast reconstruction presuming that they have an appropriate donor site and an adequate amount of tissue.
 Abdominoplasty or any other procedure in which there has been the sacrifice of the abdominal perforators is a contraindication to abdominal-based flaps.
 Very thin patients who lack the tissue necessary to reconstruct an appropriately sized breast would be better suited to an alternative reconstruction.
-Active smoking is a relative contraindication microvascular free tissue transfer.
+Active smoking is a relative contraindication of microvascular free tissue transfer.
 Obesity is associated with an increased risk of complications.
 BMI greater than 30 is associated with worse outcomes at the donor site, recipient site, and partial flap failure.
-Patients with a BMI greater than 40 are at very high risk of flap failure.
+Patients with a BMI greater than 40 are at a very high risk of flap failure.
 Chronologic age alone is not associated with increased complications and is not a contraindication to autologous tissue reconstruction.
-Those with hypercoagulable states are high risk for flap failures and problems with the microsurgery.
+Those with hypercoagulable states are at high risk for flap failures and problems with microsurgery.

 Requisite equipment includes an operating microscope and a microsurgical instrument set.
 Heparinized saline should be available in the surgical field.
-Papaverin should be available to treat vascular spasm.
+Papaverine should be available to treat vascular spasm.
 Thrombolytics might be necessary and should also be available.

 An operative team facile with microvascular equipment and the operating microscope is essential for successful free tissue transfer.
 An assistant skilled in microvascular surgery is preferred.
-Otherwise, standard operating room personnel set up is appropriate.
+Otherwise, standard operating room personnel setup is appropriate.
 It is also necessary to have adequately trained nursing staff to monitor the patient and flap afterward.

 Patients should receive counseling on the options for breast reconstruction, including the option not to under a reconstructive procedure.
 The risks specific to free tissue transfer should be disclosed to the patient, including flap problems and donor site complications.

 Patients who have undergone abdominal surgery may receive a computed tomography angiogram to assess perforator anatomy.
-Patients with a personal or family history of blood clots may be referred to a hematologist for hypercoagulable work up.
+Patients with a personal or family history of blood clots may be referred to a hematologist for hypercoagulable workup.
 Finally, all patients should receive appropriate preoperative anticoagulation and antibiotics.